drachtio/drachtio-siprec-recording-server/README.md

 For guidance, have a look at the test suite, which uses docker-compose to create a test environment, as an example [test/docker-compose-testbed.yaml](test/docker-compose-testbed.yaml).

+## Interoperability
+This application has been tested with the following SIPREC clients:
+* Ribbon SBC 5200 (tested with Freeswitch back-end media server)
+* OpenSIPS (tested with rtpengine back-end media server)
+* Cisco Unified Border element (tested with rtpengine back-end media server)
 ## Test

 `npm test`

-> Note: docker is required to run the test cases
+Note: docker is required to run the test cases

 ## How it works